JupiterJesus/SwitchManager/SwitchManager/Readme.md

 where X is one more than the same digit in the base game ID and DDD is 001, 002, 003, etc.
 For example, the DLC IDs for a game with ID 01002fc00412c000 would be 01002fc00412d001, 01002fc00412d002, 01002fc00412d003, ..., since c + 1 = d in hex.

-version always starts with a v, followed by the version number, which is always 0 for games and DLC (I think), and always a multiple of 65536, which is 0x10000 in hex, for updates.
+version always starts with a v, followed by the version number, which is always 0 for games, and always a multiple of 65536, which is 0x10000 in hex, for updates and DLC.
+It is impossible to download older versions of DLC.
+I've tried downloading DLC of version 0 and it fails if there is a version greater than 0.

 In other words, the versions work like this
 '''
 Update #1 -> 0x10000 = 65536 in decimal